 0.0 Executive Summary

 This report explains how system memory works and how RAM technology has improved over time.
-The goal was to improve system performance and stability by understanding how RAM stores and handles data.
-The report covers how DRAM works and how memory evolved from SDRAM to modern DDR5.
+The goal was to improve the system performance and stability by understanding how the RAM stores and handles data.
+The report covers how DRAM works and how memory has evolved from SDRAM to modern DDR5.

-The result is a clear understanding of how memory affects system speed, stability, and data reliability.
-This knowledge helps with troubleshooting, hardware planning, and system optimization.
+The result is a clear understanding of how memory affects the speed, stability, and reliability of the data.
+This knowledge aids in troubleshooting, hardware planning, and system optimization.

 1.0 Memory Architecture and RAM Technologies